quicwg/base-drafts/draft-ietf-quic-transport.md

   more specific error codes.

 INVALID_TOKEN (0xB):
-: A server received a Retry Token in a client Initial that is invalid.
+: A server received a client Initial that contained an invalid Token field.

 APPLICATION_ERROR (0xC):